matrix-org/matrix-spec-proposals/specification/server_server_api.rst

 EDUs.
 There are no PDUs or Federation Queries involved.

 Servers should only send presence updates for users that the receiving server would be interested in.
-This can include the receiving server sharing a room with a given user, or a user on the receiving server has added one of the sending server's users to their presence list.
+Such as the receiving server sharing a room with a given user.

-Clients may define lists of users that they are interested in via "Presence Lists" through the `Client-Server API`_.
-When users are added to a presence list, a ``m.presence_invite`` EDU is sent to them.
-The user may then accept or deny their involvement in the list by sending either an ``m.presence_accept`` or ``m.presence_deny`` EDU back.

 ..
 TODO-doc
   - Explain the timing-based round-trip reduction mechanism for presence